 1. If in doubt, buy fire rated downlights.
 The majority of integrated LED downlights are fire rated as standard.
 Buying non fire rated downlights is cheaper but may cost you more in the long run if you have to change them.
 Non fire rated downlights can be installed in commercial products in false ceilings and in ceilings that you haven't interfered with its original fire integrity.

 2. Use IP rated downlights for bathrooms, anything from IP44 to IP65 ,(the higher the second digit is, the more resistant it is to water) are suitable for bathroom zones 1 and 2.
 Their are certain zones in a bathroom that don't need to be IP rated but steam could get into the fixture and damage the LEDs.
 It also looks much better if all of your downlights match within the same ceiling space.

 3. Just because some downlights are fire rated it doesn't mean they're insulation covereable.
 If you plan to cover your downlights with thermal insulation which is now a recommended practice, then buy insulation coverable downlights from the beginning as they only cost a little bit more.
-Some downlights are insulation coverable as standard and some require accessories such as SpotCllips or loft caps.
+Some downlights are insulation coverable as standard and some require accessories such as SpotCllips or Loft Lids.

-Our latest 2018 LED downlight guide can be downloaded here or viewed below and is designed to help you choose the best downlights for your project:
+Our latest 2020 Downlight Guide 360 can be downloaded here or viewed below.
+It has been designed to help you choose the best downlights for your project: